-As the cold, dark nights draw in and the temperature drops to a level that can make body parts go numb, it’s only natural to crave a cosy night in.
+As the cold, dark nights draw in and the temperature drops, it’s only natural to crave a cosy night in.
 And yet, as we approach the busiest season of the year, there is almost a sense of guilt connected with taking some quality time out for ourselves.
 With so much to do in our busy lives how can we justify hibernation?
 Apparently us Brits need to take some top tips from the Danes and embrace the concept of Hygge.
 With the Danish regularly voted the happiest people in the world, perhaps it’s time to adopt some of their heart warming lessons.

 Pronounced ‘Hoo gah’ this lifestyle choice is all about taking a moment to appreciate the important things in life.
 It’s about stopping to take a breath and relishing the quiet and the warmth.
 The closest translation of the word Hygge is ‘cosiness’, and that’s something we believe to be experts in here at Elgin & Hall.
 Here are our top tips on how to incorporate Hygge into your life and into your home:

 The fireplace is the heart of the home and is also the ideal place to practice Hygge.
 There is no better feeling than gathering the family around a crackling fire on a cold winter evening.